moliver28/research-handbook/content/job-families/legal-and-corporate-affairs/cos-legal-corporate-affairs.md

 ---
-title: "Chief of Staff, Legal and Corporate Affairs"
+title: "Chief of Staff, CLO & Head of Corporate Affairs"
 description: Chief of Staff and strategic partner to the Chief Legal Officer
 ---

-## Chief of Staff, Legal & Corporate Affairs
+## Chief of Staff, CLO & Head of Corporate Affairs

 ### Summary